 The type of IRA you choose depends on your employment situation (the SIMPLE and SEP IRAs are for employees or owners of small companies).
 Also, consider whether you want to invest tax-free dollars and pay taxes on the gains from your investments once you start taking out money (a traditional IRA) or invest after-tax dollars and pay no taxes on the gains from your investments (a Roth IRA).

 A 401(k) plan typically offers only a few investment choices, often a handful of stock or bond mutual funds.
-The main upside of a 401(k) plan is that many employers match a certain percentage of the money you put into the plan.
+One of the main upsides of a 401(k) plan is that many employers match a certain percentage of the money you put into the plan.

 You might choose to keep your real estate holdings in a limited liability company (LLC) or some other type of corporate structure, such as a limited liability partnership (LLP).
 If you're unsure which is the best option for you, consider seeking the help of a legal or accounting professional—or both.